 Or alternatively they can forward an application form to:

 Centenarian Bounty Scheme, Irish Abroad Unit, Department of Foreign Affairs and Trade, 80 St Stephen’s Green, Dublin 2, Ireland.

 Apply for Centenarian Bounty Scheme if you live in Ireland

-If you live in Ireland you don't need to do anything to get on the list.
-Once you are in receipt of a pension The Department of Social Protection (DSP) will automatically deal with your application as they have all your detail on record.
+If the recipient lives in Ireland they will not need to do anything to get on the list.
+Once they are in receipt of a pension The Department of Social Protection (DSP) will automatically deal with their application as they have all their detail on record.

 Do you think a Centenarian Bounty should be awarded to people?